PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/activex/_index.md

   - ATL
 parent: COM
 ---
-An ActiveX control is intended to be a lighter weight version of an [OLE custom control](/notes/computer/microsoft/com/activex/ole-custom-control).
+An ActiveX control is intended to be a lighter weight version of an [OLE Custom Control](/notes/computer/microsoft/com/activex/ole-custom-control).
 The only requirement of an ActiveX control is that it implements [IUnknown](/notes/computer/microsoft/com/iunknown), so technically every COM object is an ActiveX control.

 This is not a useful definition.
 In practice, a 'control' is expected to support certain behaviors, i.e. implement certain interfaces.
 The best definition I've been able to come up with is, a control whose project was originally created by running the ActiveX AppWizard.
 There were 6 templates available in Visual Studio 97: